- Four piece travel design

 Action vs Power Comparison

 The Action vs. Power matrix is used for comparison between ECHO rod models.
 Utilizing this chart, you’ll be able to choose an ECHO rod that best fits you and your personal casting stroke.
 The vertical axis indicates the rod’s power, while the horizontal axis indicates the rod’s action.
-In simple terms, two-hand rod action is derived from the top half of the rod, while power is derived from the bottom half.
+In simple terms, single-hand rod action is derived from the top half of the rod, while power is derived from the bottom half.

 Fast action rods feature softer tips than medium action rods and provide a ‘stiffer’ feel.
 Fast action rods excel in the hands of anglers with more aggressive casting strokes and greater stroke control.
 Medium action rods are ideal for anglers with more fluid casting strokes and have a larger ‘sweet spot’ for a wider range of casting strokes.
 Consistently throwing a tailing loop?
 Your rod’s action may not be a good fit to you and your casting stroke.